Oasis-class cruise ship: Ship features

 The Oasis-class ships surpassed the earlier ships as the world's largest and longest passenger ships.
 Oasis of the Seas is also 8.5 m wider, and with a gross tonnage of 225,282, is around 70,000 tones larger.
 Oasis-class vessels can carry over 5,400 passengers.

 Oasis-class ships are split into a number of different themed neighborhoods.
 Common to all ships are Entertainment Place, Central Park, Boardwalk and Royal Promenade.

 Oasis-class ships feature a split structure, with the 5-deck high "Central Park" and "Boardwalk" outdoor areas running down the middle of the ship.
 These areas feature tropical gardens, restaurants, shops, and a working carousel.

 Differences in design

 Each successive ship has variations in the design and layout.

-Harmony of the Seas introduced new bars and restaurants from the first-generation Quantum class, the Ultimate Abyss dry slide, a new waterpark and an Escape The H_{2}O Zone kids pool was replaced with an upgraded kids facility called Splashaway Bay.
+Harmony of the Seas introduced new bars and restaurants from the first-generation Quantum class, the Ultimate Abyss dry slide, a new waterpark and an escape room The H_{2}O Zone kids pool was replaced with an upgraded kids facility called Splashaway Bay.

-Symphony of the Seas carries around 200 additional guests at double occupancy and 100 additional crew, and includes a refurbished pool deck with a large movie screen and an additional pool on board, though far fewer hot tubs.
+Wonder of the Seas carries around 200 additional guests at double occupancy and 100 additional crew, and includes a refurbished pool deck with a large movie screen and an additional pool on board, though far fewer hot tubs.
 The adults-only pool area is now enclosed and climate-controlled.
 It also has a new neighborhood: the Suite Neighborhood.
-The ship's buffet is located on Deck 15 aft rather than Deck 16 under the funnel and is the largest buffet in RCI's fleet.
 Other additions include a new playground and new food and drink venues.